Summer Programs in Music

 Information on each workshop is gained from the links to the left, as is registration information!

-Student camps include Jazz Camp in June and two Piano Camps in July.
-The Community Music School also offers various summer camps for students.
+Student camps include Jazz Camp and two Piano Camps in July.
+The Community Music School also offers a wealth and variety of summer camps for students.

 "My experience at Webster was one I can truly say shaped the person I have become.
 The Department of Music, with the rest of the school, is overflowing with a talent pool of staff and students that constantly kept me pushing and challenging myself.
 Webster's diverse environment forced me to become a more open-minded, well-rounded individual."